Yet Another Gender Reveal Party Ends In Disaster — This Time A Plane Crash In Texas

 Can we all agree to stop with the gender reveal bullshit?
 I literally “revealed” the genders of my twins with an emoji.
 Didn’t have the flash of a plane crash but it got the job done. https://t.co/eiw9XMuEAX— A Problem Like Maria (@CarpeScream) November 9, 2019

-Luckily, the crashed plane appears to be the only lasting damage sustained during the September 7 stunt.
+Luckily, the crashed plane appears to be the only lasting damage sustained during the 7th September 7.
 The pilot was not injured, while a second passenger only sustained minor injuries.
 According to a report from the National Transportation Safety Board, the plane was designed to carry just one person.

 Advertisement